mivanit/bash-git-bootcamp/readme.md

 - a program can read input from `stdin`, which is equivalent to prompting the user for some text
 - a program writes its output to `stdout`
-- a program writes any errors or warnings to `stdin`
+- a program writes any errors or warnings to `stderr`

 For modern software, this isn't always the dominant paradigm, but it can still come in handy.
 The following commands can be used redirecting the outputs of a program: